Bangladesh Railway: History

-Rail transport in Bangladesh (formerly known as British India) began on 15 November 1862, when 53.11 km of (broad gauge) line was opened between Darshana in Chuadanga District and Jogotee in Kushtia District.
-On 1 January 1871, extension of Darshana - Jogotee Railway line up to Goalanda by Eastern Bengal Railway.
+Rail transport in Bangladesh (formerly known as British India and then East Pakistan) began on 15 November 1862, when 53.11 km of (broad gauge) line was opened between Darshana in Chuadanga District and Jogotee in Kushtia District.
+On 1 January 1871, an extension of the Darshana-Jogotee Railway line was made up to Goalanda by Eastern Bengal Railway.
 On 4 January 1885, a further 14.98 km and (metre gauge) line was opened.
 In 1891, the Bengal Assam Railway was constructed with the assistance of the government and later managed by the Bengal Assam Railway Company.

 On 1 July 1895, two sections of metre gauge railway were constructed by English railway companies.
 One railway connected Chattogram and Comilla, with a distance of 150.6 km.
 Another was the connection built between Laksam Upazila and Chandpur, with a distance of 51.2 km.

 In 1947, at the time of the Partition of India, the Bengal Assam Railway was divided into two parts.
-The 2,603.92 km of track located in East Pakistan, came under the control of the central Government of Pakistan.
+The 2,603.92 km of track located in East Pakistan came under the control of the central Government of Pakistan.
 On 1 February 1961, the Eastern Bengal Railway was renamed the Pakistan Eastern Railway.
 In 1962, control of the Pakistan Eastern Railway was transferred to the Government of East Pakistan.
 On 9 June 1962, by order of the president, the Pakistan Eastern Railway management was assumed by a Railway Board.

 As of 2005, the total length of the Bangladesh Railway is 3600 km.
 It was composed of 1225 km of broad gauge track (mostly in the western region), 1600 km of metre gauge track (mostly in the central and eastern regions) and 1600 km of dual gauge track.
 In 1998, the Jamuna Bridge was built to connect the previously divided east and west rail networks in dual gauge.